Phases of Clinical Research

 Each phase is treated as a separate clinical trial.

-Randomized clinical trials compare a standard treatment to a new therapy or a modified version of the standard treatment.
+Randomised clinical trials compare a standard treatment to a new therapy or a modified version of the standard treatment.
 This is gold standard research.

 Standard treatment is the best known treatment for a particular stage of a specific disease.
 Clinical research generates knowledge that continually improves standard treatment.